shobhitav/Sprint-Challenge-Authentication/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] What is the purpose of using _sessions_?
+  Cookies and Sessions are used to store information.
+Cookies are only stored on the client-side machine, while sessions get stored on the client as well as a server.
+A session creates a file in a temporary directory on the server where registered session variables and their values are stored.

+  The single most important job of a cookie is to keep a user logged in as they browse from page to page.
+A user's browsing history becomes part of a database which the website then uses to improve the customer experience. ...
+Cookies are an essential part of the Internet.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+     In the online world, passwords play a critical role in keeping your data and other important information safe.
+For this reason, ensuring your passwords remain secure is critical.
+     Bcrpt is used for this purpose.The bcrypt function is the default password hash algorithm , so the password is no longer a plain text.

 - [ ] What does bcrypt do to slow down attackers?

+      Bcrpt does salting a password before hasing it.Salting  adds a very long string of bytes to the password.
+So even though a hacker might gain access to  hashed passwords, they should not be able to guess the ‘salt’ string.

 - [ ] What are the three parts of the JSON Web Token?

+   Three parts of the JSON Web Token are header,payload and ,signature.

 ## Minimum Viable Product